vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _S: What special device would you like to see GIMP on._

-**M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this video online.
+**M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this hyped video online.
 It looks super slick, with touch and everything.
-Videos like Apple used to do, now it's long gone.
-Now Microsoft does that.
-Isn't that sad?
+An ad like Apple used to do them, in the past.
+Now Microsoft does that, which is a bit weird.
 The official Microsoft youtube video makes you want to have one of these things.

 <br>